animal-tree/BrokenWisdoms-TheReturnofNort/2-Opposing-views.md

 >
 > She told me at that hangout she had sex with the 50-something year old psychiatric ward janitor while hospitalized.
 I think she said he was her most recent boyfriend, that they got into a relationship afterwards that lasted some time, and she'd broken up with him.
 They probably have text conversations to confirm.
 >
 > Had she had an intimacy healing option, she  maybe wouldn’t have resorted to the janitor.
 And since she was being drugged with personality-disinhibiting benzos in that setting as well, the institution, through the captivity and drugging of her — not necessarily the janitor — committed a date-rape.
 And as I wrote before, subduing patients further isn’t an answer.
 Meanwhile, intimacy healing, in the reality of touch starvation of human experience, is the most plausible treatment for so many psychological malaises that pharmaceutical drugs couldn’t hope to compare or help.
 >
-> Meanwhile, for me, of all the hospitalizations I had, the most traumatic was the geriatric unit one.
+> #### Intimacy healing & old people
 >
+> Meanwhile, for me, of all the hospitalizations I had, the most traumatic was the geriatric unit one, more so than being held in an open-room with pther patients, many who were my age, and made to sleep in chairs for a week.
+>
 > At the Tayler hospitalization they gave me lots of junk food and I loved it, there was no recurrence of eczema, or brain fog.
 Maybe the nurses and sexually charged vibe is what prevented recurrences.
 >
-> Then my hair technically started to fall out just before the geriatric unit hospitalization, after the November-point when Tayler had left me completely, as I was in a state of severe deprivation of joy due to strong disciplines, and still heartbreak, both conscious and repressed.
+> I should also add detail about how my hair was growing back in that sexually charged Tayler hospitalization. it still wasn’t grown in yet because I needed a hat, like the kind the older Lily woman copied (she also started wearing a hat when I did); Mobi remarked on my hair (“oh that’s why” when we saw a Duplumab commercial and I remarked on how the drug made me lose my hair), and I was walking around bravely from my room to the phone without hat.
 >
-> And the eczema returned due to anxiety I think in the geriatric unit, as I thought I was literally condemned in Hell.
+> Then my hair started to fall out just before the geriatric unit hospitalization, after the November-point when Tayler had left me completely, as I was in a state of severe deprivation of joy due to strong disciplines, and still heartbreak, both conscious and repressed.
+Hair was actovely falling out in my hands at the geriatric unit hospitalization.
 >
-> I should also add detail about how my hair was growing back in that sexually charged Tayler hospitalization… it still wasn’t grown in yet because I needed a cap, like the kind the older Lily woman copied, Mobi remarked on it (“oh that’s why” when we saw a Duplumab commercial and I remarked on it), and I was walking around bravely from my room to the phone without hat.
+> And the eczema returned due to anxiety in the geriatric unit, as I thought I was literally condemned in Hell.
 >
-> And in the second hospitalization, the black ally (he told me “You’d make a good ally” and we shared pudding crackers) remarked that he couldn’t tell regarding  any baldness though I was still self consciousness about the patch at the top, which was really small.
+> And in that geriatric unit hospitalization, the black ally (he told me “You’d make a good ally” and we shared pudding crackers) remarked that he couldn’t tell regarding  any baldness though I was still self consciousness about the patch at the top, which was really small.
+But it was mainly there that chunks of hair had started falling out.
 >
-> The other times my hair grew back (in particular the first eyelashes, temporarily) were also during combined sexually charged periods with steak/salmon-only type diet.
+> My pubes later grew back temporarily during a steak/salmon-only type diet.
+A few eyelashes grew back for the first time temporarily also during a combined sexually charged period with a steak/salmon-only type diet.

 > [!WARNING]
 > I'm all for [#Sexycareforall](#comedic-aside-sexier-moments-during-chenliang-tenure), but that's not all I have to say.